Learn about regular expressions in Python. We introduce the regular expression processing functions commonly used in Python.

 True

-• match() determines whether the RE matches at the beginning of the string.
+• match(): Determines if the regex pattern matches at the beginning of the string.

-• findall() finds all substrings that the RE matches and returns them as a list
+• findall(): Finds all the substrings matching the regex and returns them as a list.

 >>> import re